sardylan/qfm1000/README.md

 ### Linux

 There are some deb packages preapred for different Debian-based Linux distribution.
 Just pick up the one for your OS and install it using `dpkg -i <file>.deb`.

 ### MAC

-There is no pre-compiled version for MAC.
+There is no pre-compiled version for MacOS, yet.
 Still working to produce a official DMG release.

 ### Windows

-Windows build are created using the official releases of Qt 5.9.2.
+Windows build are created using the official releases of Qt.
 Just download the MSI package and install it.

 ## Changelog

+* 0.7.0
+    * ADD: "New File" feature
+* 0.6.1
+    * ADD: Support for model A9, TM and U0
 * 0.6.0
     * ADD: Support for UHF frequencies
     * FIX: Bug on Intel HEX parsing